agude/agude.github.io/_books/the_sword_of_the_lictor.md

 image: /books/covers/the_sword_of_the_lictor.jpg
 ---

-<span class="book-title">The Sword of the Lictor</span> is the third book in
+<cite class="book-title">The Sword of the Lictor</cite> is the third book in
 Gene Wolfe's The Book of the New Sun tetralogy.
 It follows Severian after he reaches Thrax and is exiled for a second time.

 {% include book_link.html title="The Shadow of the Torturer" %} was
 overwhelming as I immersed myself in the rich setting and complex writing style. {% include book_link.html title="The Claw of the Conciliator" %} felt slower paced as Severian traveled from place to place.
-In contrast, <span class="book-title">The Sword of the Lictor</span> moved briskly and introduced fascinating new characters and situations.
+In contrast, <cite class="book-title">The Sword of the Lictor</cite> moved briskly and introduced fascinating new characters and situations.

 Some of my favorite scenes were: